-(i) in relation to international commercial arbitration, the High Court having jurisdiction under this Act;

-(ii) where relief is sought under either section 10 or section 29 in relation to arbitral proceedings seated outside Pakistan, the High Court having jurisdiction under this Act; and

-(iii) in all other cases, the District Court having jurisdiction under this Act.

-(h) "District Court" has the meaning assigned to that expression by the Code of Civil Procedure, 1908 (Act V of 1908) but does not include any court of a grade inferior to the court of an Additional District Judge and also does not include a High Court in the exercise of its ordinary original civil jurisdiction.

-(i) "foreign arbitral institution" means an arbitral institution whose head office is registered outside Pakistan.
+- (i) in relation to international commercial arbitration, and subject to any pecuniary limit as may be specified by a High Court, the High Court having jurisdiction under this Act; - (ii) where relief is sought under either section 10 or section 29 in relation to arbitral proceedings seated outside Pakistan, the High Court having jurisdiction under this Act; and - (iii) in all other cases, the District Court having jurisdiction under this Act. - (h) "District Court" has the meaning assigned to that expression by the Code of Civil Procedure, 1908 (Act V of 1908) but does not include either (i) any court of a grade inferior to the court of an Additional District Judge; or (ii) a High Court, whether in the exercise of its ordinary original civil jurisdiction or otherwise. - (i) "foreign arbitral institution" means an arbitral institution whose head office is registered outside Pakistan.

-(j) "international commercial arbitration" means an arbitration relating to commercial matters arising out of legal relationships, whether contractual or not, and where at least one of the parties is-

-(i) an individual who is a national of, or legally entitled to permanent residence in, any country other than Pakistan; or

-(ii) a body corporate incorporated in any country other than Pakistan; or

-(iii) an association or unincorporated body of persons whose central management and control is exercised in any country other than Pakistan; or

-(iv) the government of a foreign country;
+- (j) "international commercial arbitration" means an arbitration relating to commercial matters arising out of legal relationships, whether contractual or not, and where at least one of the parties is- - (i) an individual who is a national of, or legally entitled to permanent residence in, any country other than Pakistan; or - (ii) a body corporate incorporated in any country other than Pakistan; or - (iii) an association or unincorporated body of persons whose central management and control is exercised in any country other than Pakistan; or - (iv) the government of a foreign country.